diwakarvedant07/bitespeed-assignment/README.md

 npm i to install dependencies

+npx tsc to transpile

-npm run dev to start the server
+or simply run npm run build to transpile and start server